r/Tinder Subreddit Stats and Best Posting Times

 Best posting times heatmap for r/Tinder

-r/Tinder peaks Fridays 9pm-11pm UTC
+r/Tinder peaks Tuesdays 9pm-11pm UTC

 Tinder Subscriber Count - redditli.st